switch486/abook/README.md

 ## playback manipulations - TBD

 TODO -
--bug, on resume, when paused, exception!!
+-TEST FIX, on resume, when paused, exception!!
--task - split mp3s based on chapters and Secondly by 5 minute parts -task - logs to outside
+-task - split mp3s based on chapters and Secondly by 5 minute parts -TEST FIX - logs to outside
 -bug - usb hangs after a while
--task - save mp3 details to file when reading them for the first time
+-task - save mp3 details to file when reading them for the first time -TEST FIX - exception handing for actions